 First, take down the temperature figures of Bangalore region for each hour and data would be as follows: –

-The data shows that we have got the temperature details of Bangalore region for some date.
-On time column we have the time zones for the entire day and hour column we mentioned the hours’ number from the starting of the day like 12:00 AM would be 0 hours, 1:00 AM would be 1 hour and so on.
+The data shows that we have got the temperature details of the Bangalore region for some date.
+On-time column we have the time zones for the entire day and hour column we mentioned the hours’ number from the starting of the day like 12:00 AM would be 0 hours, 1:00 AM would be 1 hour and so on.

 Now we are going to perform interpolation for the data in order to pull out the temperature value for the required time zone which may be any time not only the exact hour.

 In order to perform interpolation, we have to use a few formulas in Excel like FORECAST, OFFSET, MATCH.
 Let us see in brief of these formulas before we go ahead.